 During the early years of audio recording, 78 rpm records were a popular medium for families to record and preserve valued memories.
 Voice letters popularized as World War II progressed in the 1940s.
 Service members could record messages at a local United Service Organization (USO) club and send them home to loved ones.
 Some of the most famous classical and jazz musicians of the 1920s through today were and are still recorded on 10 and 12-inch vinyl records.
 Throughout history, we’ve innovated recording technology to preserve the most critical moments.
 Creative Audio Works can transfer all types of discs, from 16 rpm through 78-rpm records, and monitors every disc in “real-time” for optimum tracking and overall quality.

 The Audograph Disc

-Since there seems to be no published specifications regarding the Gray Audograph recorder, we have to make decisions based on the transferred files themselves
+Since there seems to be no published specifications regarding the Gray Audograph recorder, we have to make decisions based on the transferred files themselves.

-Once cleaned, we transfer each disc onto a modern turntable using a moving coil cartridge with a custom stylus and a phono preamp.
-This allows us to view the audio spectrum for each recording and determine how to process each individual audio file.
+As standard procedure, all records will are cleaned before transfer.
+Once cleaned, we transfer each disc onto a modern turntable using a moving coil cartridge with a custom stylus and a state-of-art phono preamp.

 After initial transfer and with the help of tailored software, we correct the playback speed of the transferred digital file.
 Additional noise and distortion removal services are available to remove or reduce background noise that may be distracting to the listener.
 Your original Audograph recordings will be returned to you as a CD, digital files, or hard drive/thumb drives.